rkit/filemanager-yii2/README.md

                        ],

                        // presets for the files, can be used on the fly
-                       // or you can to apply after upload 'preset' => [
+                       // or you can to apply them after upload 'preset' => [
                            '200x200' => function ($realPath, $publicPath, $thumbPath) {
                                // any manipulation on the file